 - Take stock of your situation and make a plan

 Take a deep breath and a long look at where you are in life and compare this situation to where you would ideally like to be.
-Plan 5, 10, 20 or 30 years into the future.
+Plan 5, 10, 20, or 30 years into the future.
 Where would you like to live?
 Would you be working or retired?
 Devoted to your hobbies or running your own business?
-Travelling the world or looking after the grandchildren?
+Traveling the world or looking after the grandchildren?

 Write down your visions so that you have a clear picture of where you are headed, and so that your investments can support your life’s goals most effectively – and don’t leap into cash investments without fully considering all eventualities.